 SEO is a series of strategies that improve the visibility of a webpage or site.
-If someone enters a search query for “rheumatology,” “rheumatologist,” or “rheumatology doctors near me,” SEO ensures that you’re the answer to their question.
-To put it simply, SEO is the difference between landing on the first page of Google results and falling off the map all together.
+If someone enters a search for “rheumatology,” “rheumatologist,” or “rheumatology doctors near me,” SEO ensures that you’re the answer to their question.
+To put it simply, SEO is the difference between landing on the first page of Google results and falling off the map altogether.

-In order to improve SEO and help your patients find you, there are a number of actions you can take.
+To improve your website’s SEO and help your patients find you, there are several actions you can take.
 The following three tips are a great place to start.
-Try them today, and watch your search engine ranking rise!
+Try them today and watch your search engine ranking rise!

 Make sure your website is responsive and mobile-friendly.